-What is vegan?
+What is veganism?
 How do I become vegan?
 Is it healthy?
 Where do I get my protein?
-Let’s take a look at the most frequently asked questions about veganism and plant-based eating.
+Let's take a look at the most frequently asked questions about veganism and plant-based eating.

 Over the 13+ years that I have been vegan, I have been on the receiving end of a TON of questions.
 I get it!
 For a lot of people, veganism is a curious and confusing topic that is hard to wrap the head around.

 Are you healthy??